With staged referendums in Ukraine complete, Russia begins the annexation process

 The vote was widely condemned by Ukraine and its Western partners as a violation of international law — with ballots cast at gunpoint.

-In Donetsk, the pro-Russian separatist leader Denis Pushilin praised a "colossal result" that saw 99.23% of residents in the self-proclaimed Donetsk People's Republic back an initiative to join Russia.
+In Donetsk, the pro-Russian separatist leader Denis Pushilin praised a "colossal result" that purportedly saw 99.23% of votes in the self-proclaimed Donetsk People's Republic back an initiative to join Russia.

 "To say we didn't expect such a result simply wouldn't be true," said Pushilin in a press conference in which he shrugged off Western criticism.
 "We've made history," he added.

-Pro-Russian officials in the occupied territories of Luhansk, Kherson, and Zaporizhia announced similar returns — claiming between 87% to 98% of residents had voted in favor of joining Russia.
+Pro-Russian officials in the occupied territories of Luhansk, Kherson, and Zaporizhzhia announced similar returns — claiming between 87% to 98% of residents had voted in favor of joining Russia.

 The Kremlin now seems all but guaranteed to attempt a repeat of its annexation of the Crimean Peninsula from Ukraine following a similar referendum in 2014.
 The move was never internationally recognized and triggered Western sanctions.